soomla/cocos2dx-levelup/README.md

 A _Score_ is something which can be accumulated or measured within a _World_ (or _Level_ of course).
 It can be incremented or decremented based on user actions, and recorded at the completion of the _World/Level_.

-This, in turn, can later be applied to high scores or best times, or treated as collectibles that can be awared upon completion.
+This, in turn, can later be applied to high scores or best times, or treated as collectibles that can be awarded upon completion.

 ** Gate **